 If your claim is ‘disallowed’ you'll either need to follow the appeal process (see more on this below) or start a new claim.
 After your assessment, you’ll get a letter with a decision about whether you can get PIP and how much it will be.

 If you get PIP, your award will be regularly reassessed to see if your condition has changed.
+You can also request a review yourself, but if you do, the DWP has the power to reduce or stop your award although this is fairly rare.

 To find out more about the assessment criteria for PIP on GOV.UK

-Moving from DLA for children to PIP or ADP
+Moving from DLA for children to PIP

 Find out more in our guide Disability benefits and entitlements for children